OpenEvalProject/evals/manuscripts/elife-96090/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/041kmwe10 Institute of Reproductive and Developmental Biology, Imperial College London London United Kingdom
+1. Institute of Reproductive and Developmental Biology, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-2. https://ror.org/056ffv270 Wolfson Fertility Unit, Department of Gynaecology, St. Mary’s Hospital, Imperial College NHS Trust London United Kingdom
+2. Wolfson Fertility Unit, Department of Gynaecology, St. Mary’s Hospital, Imperial College NHS Trust London United Kingdom ([ROR:056ffv270](https://ror.org/056ffv270))
-3. https://ror.org/041kmwe10 Section of Endocrinology & Investigative Medicine, Imperial College London London United Kingdom
+3. Section of Endocrinology & Investigative Medicine, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-4. https://ror.org/02gcp3110 Department of Urology, Charing Cross Hospital, Imperial College NHS Trus London United Kingdom
+4. Department of Urology, Charing Cross Hospital, Imperial College NHS Trus London United Kingdom ([ROR:02gcp3110](https://ror.org/02gcp3110))
-5. https://ror.org/041kmwe10 March of Dimes European Prematurity Research Centre, Imperial College London London United Kingdom
+5. March of Dimes European Prematurity Research Centre, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-6. https://ror.org/019my5047 Department of Gynaecology, University College London Hospital London United Kingdom
+6. Department of Gynaecology, University College London Hospital London United Kingdom ([ROR:019my5047](https://ror.org/019my5047))
-7. https://ror.org/041kmwe10 Tommy's National Centre for Miscarriage Research, Imperial College London London United Kingdom
+7. Tommy's National Centre for Miscarriage Research, Imperial College London London United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))
-8. https://ror.org/056ffv270 Department of Andrology, Hammersmith Hospital, Imperial College NHS Trust London United Kingdom
+8. Department of Andrology, Hammersmith Hospital, Imperial College NHS Trust London United Kingdom ([ROR:056ffv270](https://ror.org/056ffv270))
 9. LogixX Pharma, Theale Berkshire United Kingdom
-10. https://ror.org/00h2vm590 Department of Medical Bioscience, University of the Western Cape Bellville South Africa
+10. Department of Medical Bioscience, University of the Western Cape Bellville South Africa ([ROR:00h2vm590](https://ror.org/00h2vm590))
-11. https://ror.org/05yqeks58 Centre for Reproductive and Genetic Health (CRGH) London United Kingdom
+11. Centre for Reproductive and Genetic Health (CRGH) London United Kingdom ([ROR:05yqeks58](https://ror.org/05yqeks58))

 † Corresponding author

 ## Abstract

 Several studies have associated seminal microbiota abnormalities with male infertility but have yielded differing results owing to their limited sizes or depths of analyses.
 The semen microbiota during recurrent pregnancy loss (RPL) has not been investigated.
 Comprehensively assessing the seminal microbiota in men with reproductive disorders could elucidate its potential role in clinical management.
 We used semen analysis, terminal-deoxynucleotidyl-transferase-mediated-deoxyuridine-triphosphate-nick-end-labelling, Comet DNA fragmentation, luminol reactive oxidative species (ROS) chemiluminescence, and metataxonomic profiling of semen microbiota by 16S rRNA amplicon sequencing in this prospective, cross-sectional study to investigate composition and bacterial load of seminal bacterial genera and species, semen parameters, ROS, and sperm DNA fragmentation in men with reproductive disorders and proven fathers.
 223 men were enrolled, including healthy men with proven paternity (n=63), the male partners in a couple encountering RPL (n=46), men with male factor infertility (n=58), and the male partners of couples with unexplained infertility (n=56).
 Rates of high sperm DNA fragmentation, elevated ROS, and oligospermia were more prevalent in the study group compared with control.
-In all groups, semen microbiota clustered into three major genera -dominant groups (1, Streptococcus ; 2, Prevotella ; 3, Lactobacillus and Gardnerella ); no species clusters were identified.
+In all groups, semen microbiota clustered into three major genera-dominant groups (1, Streptococcus; 2, Prevotella; 3, Lactobacillus and Gardnerella); no species clusters were identified.
 Group 2 had the highest microbial richness (p<0.001), alpha-diversity (p<0.001), and bacterial load (p<0.0001).
 Overall bacterial composition or load has not been found to associate with semen analysis, ROS, or DNA fragmentation.
 Whilst global perturbation of the seminal microbiota is not associated with male reproductive disorders, men with unidentified seminal Flavobacterium are more likely to have abnormal seminal analysis.
 Future studies may elucidate if Flavobacterium reduction has therapeutic potential.

 ## Introduction